 Legal heirs can get certificates within 15 days by applying directly to NADRA instead of courts

-Upon death of any family member, legal heirs languish in courts for years before they are able to obtain Letters of Administration (for immovable properties) and Succession Certificates (for movable properties).
-Now without going to the Courts, the legal heirs can obtain Letters of Administration or Succession Certificates, as the case may be, through a quick five stage process faciliated by Succession Facilitation Units operated by the National Database Registration Authority.
+Upon the death of any family member, legal heirs languish in courts for years before they are able to obtain Letters of Administration (for immovable properties) and Succession Certificates (for movable properties).
+Now without going to the Courts, the legal heirs can obtain Letters of Administration or Succession Certificates, as the case may be, through a quick five-stage process facilitated by Succession Facilitation Units operated by the National Database Registration Authority.
 Presently, one Facilitation Unit is operative in Islamabad dealing with properties/assets in the Islamabad Capital Territory (ICT) only.
 Shortly, NADRA will establish many more Succession Facilitation Units in other cities of Pakistan.

-Legal Heirs and Assets Details: The applicant will provide the relevant details of legal heirs, and information pertaining to the moveable and immovable assets of deceased.
+Legal Heirs and Assets Details: The applicant will provide the relevant details of legal heirs, and information pertaining to the moveable and immovable assets of the deceased.

-Verification and Consent of Legal Heirs: All legal heirs mentioned by the applicant will visit NADRA’s Registration Center for biometric verification and details provided by applicant will be verified.
+Verification and Consent of Legal Heirs: All legal heirs mentioned by the applicant will visit NADRA’s Registration Center for biometric verification and details provided by the applicant will be verified.